ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 We will surely have to change some little things to make the user experience more enjoyable.

-As mentionned in the comments:
+As mentioned in the comments:

 - load the current week then **lazy load** the other weeks
-- in the same week, if a user has a lot of events, add a **see more** button to fetch the erst of the events
+- in the same week, if a user has a lot of events, add a **see more** button to fetch the rest of the events

 All these improvements will improve the performance and fluidity of navigation in the application.

-For the moment here is the final version of the screen:
+Here is the final version of the Activity detail screen:

 <div className="image-wrapper">
 <br/>